To create a new product for your store, go into the Admin Interface, click the “Products” tab, and click the “New Product” button.

-- Compare at Price - Allows to set up visible discount on the product detail page - it will be visible as a strikethrough price
+- Compare at Price - Allows you to set up a visible discount on the product detail page.
+It will be visible as a strikethrough price

 - Cost Price - What the item costs you, the seller, to purchase or produce.

-- Cost Currency - It may be that the currency used when you purchased the product is not the same as that you use in your store.
-Spree makes these conversions for you - just enter the code for the currency used in acquiring your inventory.
+- Cost Currency - It may be that the currency used when you purchased the product is not the same as that which you use in your store.
+Spree makes these conversions for you.
+Just enter the code for the currency used in acquiring your inventory.

-- Discontinue on - This option allows to set a date when the product will not be available to purchase anymore, however, you can always change the date and make the product available again.
+- Discontinue on - This option allows to set a date from which the product will no longer be available to purchase; however, you can always change the date and make the product available again.

-- Promotable checkbox - This checkbox gives the possibility to turn on and off the product from any discounts
+- Promotable checkbox - This checkbox gives the possibility to include or exclude the product from any discounts

 - Master SKU - This field will either be blank, or the same as what you entered on the initial page.
 You can change this field whenever you like.